Giant van Gogh Painting - Goodland, Kansas

 Cross has since expanded the project to reproduce up to seven of van Gogh's portraits of sunflowers that were originally painted in 1888 and 1889.
 So far, there are three paintings.
 The second was erected in Emerald, Australia in 1999, and the Goodland, Kansas painting was completed on August 17, 2001.
 Although other locations have considered the Big Easel project, there have been no new giant van Gogh paintings since the construction of this painting in Goodland.

-Quote from the Big Easel website: "Art is not meant to be pretty; art is meant to change the world..."
+Quote from the no longer working Big Easel website: "Art is not meant to be pretty; art is meant to change the world..."